smoretti/biohackrxiv-publication-template/paper/paper.md

 ![EESSI layers](./EESSI_layers.png)

-EasyBuild is the software layer component of EESSI (Fig. 1).
+EasyBuild is part of the software layer component of EESSI (Fig. 1).

 ## EasyBuild and EESSI in life sciences